Welcome to Portrack Marsh SSSI Nature Reserve

-This is one of the area’s most important wildlife sites given its location at the very heart of Teesside.
-The wetland nature reserve attracts hundreds of birds each year and it provides a home to an exciting variety of mammals, amphibians, insects and wildflowers.
+Portrack Marsh is one of the area’s most important wildlife sites and lies at the very heart of Teesside.
+Portrack is designated a SSSI (Site of Special Scientific Interest) because of the number and variety of waders it attracts each year.
+The wetland attracts hundreds of birds each year and is home to mammals, amphibians, insects and wildflowers.

 In spring the reserve is visited by wheatear and whinchat.
 This is a reliable spot for grasshopper warbler and other common warblers including whitethroat, willow warbler, blackcap and sedge warbler.
 Sand martins are often the first of the summer migrants to arrive while common terns arrive in the second week of May and remain throughout the summer.